Library.

 The running log — dated, append-only.
 Plans made, experiments run, things that broke and got fixed.
 Newest first; each entry links to its full write-up.
 Currently: the Praxis Loop (live), predict-the-gate + the outage (post-mortem), and the probes (plan).

-Seven volumes, in the order the thinking actually happened — theory → the gaps → the research → what's running → the operating manual → the live dispatch.
+Ten volumes, in the order the thinking actually happened — theory → the gaps → the research → what's running → the operating manual → the live dispatch → the training era → the modeling era.
 The Doctrine was distilled from these.
 Read them to watch the ideas form; none of it is current canon, and that's the point.
 It's the progression, not the conclusion.

 Why current agents are cortex-only — and the four parts a working mind needs.
 A field manual on agent anatomy.